yogacp/android-viewbinding/README.md

 ========================================================
 ----------------------------------------------------------

-### A Simple Library to simplify viewbinding delegation in your Android Application
+A Simple Library to simplify viewbinding delegation in your Android Application

-### Add dependencies
+### Adding dependencies
 Add this to your build.gradle:
 ```groovy
 allprojects {